Tepegöz: In literature

 In the first chapter of the Book of Dede Korkut, enemy forces attack Oghuz lands (Azerbaijan and Turkish lands).
 When local Oghuz villagers retreat, the son of Aruz is left behind.
-A lion finds him and takes care of him.
+A wolf finds him and takes care of him.
 Aruz's son becomes a wild man, attacks horses and sucks their blood.
-He is half man and half lion.
+He is half man and half wolf.
 One day hunters catch him and give him to Aruz (the father) in order to let him raise his son.
 After some time, his son comes to understand that he is human.
 Dede Korkut gives him an honourable name – Basat (Bas means to devour, to crush.
 At means horse.).

 Years later a herdsman of the Oghuz saw a nymph who gave birth days later.
 The herdsman finds the monstrous infant, a fleshly thing.
 He is scared and runs away.
 Bayandur khan (one of the Oghuz Khans) finds the infant, and while gazing on it, a crack appears in the pile of flesh.
 Inside of it appears a one eyed boy.
 Aruz says to Bayandur khan, "Let me raise up this strange boy."
 Bayandur takes him in.
 Later it turns out to be the biggest mistake of his life.

 When the one eyed boy grows up he bites off a neighborhood child's nose and ear.
 His father scorns him, driving him away from the village.
 Tepegoz kills one more man, and the khans of the Oghuz people decide to banish him forever.
 Years later, Tepegoz grows stronger and destroys everything in his path.
 Nobody is able to kill him.
 The sword can not cut him.
 The arrow can not kill him.
 Tepegoz's skin is very hard.
 Half of all Oghuz heroes die trying to kill Tepegoz.

 Just one man is able to kill him, his half blood brother Basat.
 He uses his brain more than his power.
 He killed horrible Tepegoz by striking his eye.
 Then he cut off Tepegoz's head with a magical sword and thus he saved not only himself but also his nation from the terror of Tepegoz.